Zambia, Livingstone 28/01- 07/02

 We had arrived here by pure chance, looking for just a place to sleep one night before crossing the Namibian border.
 Since entering Zambia we had also entered anonymity: nobody cared, nobody gave a second look, almost no hand raised for hello, almost no smile returned.
 But, unknowingly, we had arrived where we needed to be.
-We had found on the border of Nsogwe canyon our own Dharma Initiative, another special encounter on this trip.
+We had found on the border of Nsogwe canyon and a dozen km outside Livingstone our own Dharma Initiative, another special encounter on this trip.
 6 years ago a South African ex-consultant for Camel Trophy founded here Overland Missions (www.overlandmissions.com).

-The Smoke That Thunders, visible on the way to the camp.
+The Smoke That Thunders in Livingstone, visible on the way to the camp.

 Vic Falls Panorama

 Mostly American missionaries come here every dry season to learn about working in remote areas, where they will teach villagers how to care for themselves, how to farm the land in a sustainable manner, how to build wells for drinking water.
 The projects follow two objectives: SAM (organic agriculture + drinkable water wells) and LIFE (education, consoling, family planning).
 Overland Missions provides knowledge, loans the money needed, then retreats: the villagers are involved from the beginning in the projects, then are left to manage alone, with a minimum of guidance.
 Work is the payback, nothing comes for free.
 Ana was just reading a book (“Dead Aid”) written with the very same thesis by the Zambian Dambisa Moyo.
 The money carelessly pumped into Africa for decades is not helping.
 It hurts the Africans, killing creativity, making people and countries dependable on aid, unable to sustain a living economy.
 Aid feeds corruption and civil unrests.